Top Fintech Trends in 2021 and Beyond

 With each passing day, businesses and companies across the fintech sector are realizing new and advanced implementations of this technology, further pushing the boundaries and barriers of its potential.
 Over the years, we have seen fintech seeping into newer avenues and helping people solve diverse concerns in terms of lifestyle and business operations.
 And this year, experts anticipate that this will only continue further.

-Whenever we speak of disruptive technologies and concepts like blockchain, on-demand economies and more, the focus mostly lies on the advantages they are likely to bring to the working class and cream of the society.
+Whenever we speak of disruptive technologies and concepts like blockchain, on-demand economies, and more, the focus mostly lies on the advantages they are likely to bring to the working class and cream of the society.

 Any light has hardly been shared on what such technologies would do to people who really need such technologies and their associated benefits.
-But that’s not the case with fintech as several companies are trying to reach out to people who are in dire need for financial and banking services.
+But that’s not the case with fintech as several companies are trying to reach out to people who are in dire need of financial and banking services.

 In rural and urban areas where financial challenges are real, fintech is anticipated to enter and make a difference.
 This is bound to happen as according to a report from the World Bank, close to 1.7 billion people still don’t have access to or are not part of a substantial financial system.